 The Division of Neonatology is a region leading and highly productive NICU division with the physician staff near or exceeding the MGMA wRVU average.
 The division recently opened a new 36-bed unit with 20 private family rooms and eight double rooms for twins.
 The division sees between 500-600 admissions per year.
 The Division currently has four boarded neonatologists and seven excellent neonatal nurse practitioners.
 All division physicians are full time faculty in the Department of Pediatrics at Marshall.
 The NICU is part of the Hoops Family Children’s Hospital at Cabell Huntington Hospital consisting of the NICU, an 11 bed PICU and a 24-bed inpatient unit.
 Cabell Huntington Hospital has the largest and longest running NICU and one of only three Level III units in West Virginia providing emergency, critical, diagnostic, and therapeutic care for premature babies or those born with special needs.

-- Board certification in Pediatricsand Neonatology.
-Eligibility for permanent, unrestricted medical licensure in West Virginia.
+- Eligible for permanent, unrestricted medical licensure in West Virginia.

 - Strong commitment to patient care, reflecting a service-oriented philosophy, and working collaboratively with hospital administration and with colleagues in other specialties.